k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 ## **Afterword: On Basal Lineages**

-In evolutionary biology and phylogenetics, the term *basal lineage* refers to a branch that diverged early from a common ancestor on a phylogenetic tree.
+In evolutionary biology and phylogenetics, the term *basal lineage* (or basal group) refers to a branch that diverged early from a common ancestor on a phylogenetic tree.
 It is a description of position, not of value.
 A basal group is not “inferior,” “simpler,” or “less evolved” in any absolute sense—it merely split off earlier, before a cascade of later specializations occurred.

 Yet human intuition rarely leaves the term untouched.